 Looking after yourself

 Cancer can cause physical and emotional strain, so it’s important to look after your wellbeing.
-Cancer Council has free booklets and programs to help you during and after treatment.
-Call 13 11 20 to find out more, or visit your local Cancer Council website.

 Healthy food can help you cope with treatment and side effects.
 A dietitian can explain how to manage any special dietary needs or eating problems and choose the best foods for your situation.